imjorgemor/hbospain-webclone/README.md

 Customized hook that changes the behaviour of the header component depending on the device.

 ### useRef react hook for infinite scroll
-Inifinte scroll in the home page to fetch the different types of films.
+Inifinte scroll in the home page to fetch the different types of films while scrolling.

 ### css responsive design good practices
 Using relative withs and max-widths css properties together with FLEXBOX allowed this project to be responsive from mobile to laptop (max-width: px).

-### Performance practices
-The fonts have been also uploaded to the project (instead of using a CDN link) to improve performance of the project.

 ## React components